site24x7/plugins/Wordpress_Plugin_Performance/Wordpress_Single_Plugin/ReadMe.md

 plugin_path = "<Exact Name of Plugin>,<path to the plugin folder>"
 ```

-- Make sure that Wordpress username is the administrator or an user with permissions.
+- Make sure that Wordpress username is the administrator or an user with access to the REST API.
 And enter the application password generated under user->Application password.
 Do not enter the password of the user.
 - Specify the correct name of the plugin and the folder path separtated by commas.
 If you dont know the path to the folder go under '/var/www/html/wp-content/plugins/', you will find the plugin folder.

+#### Generating Application password
+- Go to users->all users and Click on the username which you want to generate the appllication password.
+- Scroll down to the end and there will be the option to generate application passwords.
+Provide the application name and click on generate password.
+- Make sure that the user is an administrator or an user with access to the REST API.

 The agent will automatically execute the plugin within five minutes and send performance data to the Site24x7 data center.